allanburleson/mediawiki_ui/README.md

 # mediawiki_ui

 **mediawiki_ui** is a [Pythonista](http://omz-software.com/pythonista/index.html) module for a nicer iOS user interface for MediaWiki wikis.
-You can use it with Wikipedia, Gamepedia, and any other wikis using MediaWiki (Wikia wikis currently don't work).
+You can use it with Wikipedia, Gamepedia, Wikia, and any other wikis using MediaWiki.

 Put this folder in `site-packages`.